CSC231-WCU/csc231/index.md

 >   - Demonstrate understanding by writing corresponding C codes that would translate
 >   to segment of Assembler codes given by the assignment.
 >   - Perform calculations to demonstrate understanding the tradeoff in accessing
->   data stored in various memory levels, ranging from CPU cache to physical hard drives.
+>   data stored in various memory levels.
->   - Write a program that calls external programs and data files to demonstrate
->   understanding about how file system works within the Linux operating system.
 >   - Write a program that performs asynchronous communication tasks across a computer
 >   network.
->   - Write a program that performs parallel computation using concurrent threads.
->   Perform measurements on the program’s execution and compare the results against a
->   sequential implementation.
 > - Labs: In the labs, students will learn to use command line tools and programs common
 > in the Linux operating systems for their programs.
 In completing the labs, students will
 > be assessed on SLO2.